shraa212/Google-Gemini_API/README.md

-# 🚀 Google Gemini API Chat App
+# 🚀 Google Gemini API Chatbot

 A simple Node.js + Express application that integrates Google Gemini API to generate AI responses with a clean and modern chat UI.